pra-nav-04/Vacation-Mail/README.md

 10. **Code Structure:**
     - Review the overall code structure and organization, considering whether the logic can be further modularized for improved readability and maintainability.

-These suggestions aim to enhance the overall quality, readability, and maintainability of the code while addressing potential areas of improvement.